-In some circumstances you may be asked to transfer medicines information from one document to another, a process known as transcribing.
+- 12.1 In some circumstances you may be asked to transfer medicines information from one document to another, a process known as transcribing.
 Transcribing should not be a routine or regular occurrence.
-If you transcribe, you are accountable for your actions and omissions, and this will include any errors you make in transferring the information from one document to another.
+If you transcribe, you are accountable for your actions and omissions and this will include any errors you make in transferring the information from one document to another.

-You should satisfy yourself that transcribing is a necessary activity that cannot be eliminated by reviewing and improving the care pathway.
-If transcribing does occur, you should ensure that the activity meets local clinical governance requirements.
+- 12.2 You should satisfy yourself that transcribing is a necessary activity that cannot be eliminated by reviewing and improving the care pathway.
+If transcribing must occur, you should ensure that the activity meets local clinical governance requirements.

-Any transcription must include:
+- 12.3 Any transcription must include:

-- Patient's full name
+- patient's full name

-- Date of birth
+- date of birth

-- Name of medicine
+- name of medicine

-- Drug dosage, strength, timing, frequency and route of administration.
+- drug dosage, strength, timing, frequency and route of administration.

-13. Practice Guidance 13: Electronic Prescribing
+Practice Guidance 13: Electronic prescribing

-If you prescribe using e-Prescribing software you should also be using a compatible electronic clinical record software package that allows your prescribing activities to be referenced and cross-checked against the main electronic clinical record.
-The purpose of electronic prescribing is to reduce medicines errors and reduce patient morbidity and mortality; therefore the prescribing record should be linked to the clinical record.

-You may prescribe via computer-generated prescriptions providing the necessary software is available.

-A traceable audit trail of your prescribing actions should be maintained.

-You must never print off blank prescriptions in advance and then store them for future use.
+- 13.1 If you prescribe using e-Prescribing software you should also be using a compatible electronic clinical record software package that allows your prescribing activities to be referenced and cross-checked against the main electronic clinical record.
+The purpose of electronic prescribing is to reduce medicine errors and reduce patient morbidity and mortality; therefore the prescribing record should be linked to the clinical record. - 13.2 You may prescribe via computer-generated prescriptions providing the necessary software is available. - 13.3 A traceable audit trail of your prescribing actions should be maintained. - 13.4 You must never print off blank prescriptions in advance and then store them for future use.

-14. Practice Guidance 14: Writing NHS prescriptions
+Practice Guidance 14: Writing NHS prescriptions